Atmois/Website/README.md

 My website :D
 Go see it at [atmois.com](https://atmois.com)

-I took the idea for the design from [Chloe Arciniega's Website](https://arciniega.one) so absoloute credit for their design goes to them, I just took their design and built my site on it however none of the code I used was taken from their site.
+I took the idea for the design from [Chloe Arciniega's Website](https://arciniega.one) so absoloute credit for their design goes to them, I just took their design and built my site on it however none of the code I have made was taken from their site, I just tried to replicate the style.

 ### Credits